fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 Uploading it all in a single [`glNamedBufferStorage`](http://docs.gl/gl4/glBufferStorage) call is recommended if you already have the data sharing a border.

-## Proper Way Of Retrieving All Uniform Names
+## Ideal Way Of Retrieving All Uniform Names

-Keep in mind the point of this little section is not to call anyone out but to present a more ideal way of going about this.

-When I was getting my head around the basics of OpenGL I followed a particular YouTube tutor who covered OpenGL in respect to game development and did a pretty good job of it, but there was a section in his series that always irked me - and that was when he [demonstrated](https://github.com/BennyQBD/3DGameEngine/blob/master/src/com/base/engine/rendering/Shader.java#L176) his way of getting and storing all the names of his shader uniforms.
-"There must be a better way" I thought, and turns out there was!

-tl;dr: he parsed the shader sources himself!
-You don't have to do that!
+There is material out there that teach beginners to retrieve uniform information by manually parsing the shader source strings, please don't do this.

 Here is how it should be done: